 Like other sports, betting on props is a fun and unique way to enhance your golf gambling experience.

 Live Betting is arguably one of the most exciting ways to bet on golf.
 If the player you placed a pre-tournament bet on is out of the running at any point during the Players Championship, you can bet on another golfer as the days go by and have another stake in the game.

 If there are only a few men in the hunt on the final day, the odds likely won’t be significantly high, but your chances of winning are.
-We’ve seen this happen multiple times in the PGA Tour’s Return to Golf, as multiple tournaments have gone to a playoff.

 These helpful pages will assist you in handicapping your golf wagers:

 When and where is the 2023 Players Championship?

 The 2023 Players Championship will be held from March 9-12 at TPC Sawgrass in Ponte Vedra Beach, Florida.
 To stay up to date on the latest golf news, check out our PGA Tour page.